Fast-64/fast64/fast64_internal/oot/README.md

 ### Getting Started
 1. In the 3D view properties sidebar, go to the Fast64 tab -> Fast64 Global Properties and set "Game" to OOT.
+2. Set "F3D Version" to F3DEX2.
-2. Switch to the OOT tab.
+3. Switch to the OOT tab.
 Set your decomp path to the path of your repository on disk.
-3. Click "Add Scene" to create a basic scene.
+4. Click "Add Scene" to create a basic scene.
-4. Choose the scene to replace.
+5. Choose the scene to replace.
 Some scenes have some hardcoded things that will cause them to break, so choose something like "spot01".
-5. Click "Export Scene" to export it.
+6. Click "Export Scene" to export it.
-6. Compile and run the game.
+7. Compile and run the game.
 This was tested for commit 20c1f4e.

 ### Scene Overview
 In Blender, the "empty" object type is used to define different types of OOT data.